Parent Support & Education

 Group Education Sessions

-Monthly group sessions use an evidence-based curriculum to address parents’ emotional needs while developing their understanding of how family crises can affect their ability to parent effectively.
+Monthly group sessions use an evidence-based curriculum to address parents’/guardians’ emotional needs while developing their understanding of how family crises can affect their ability to parent effectively.

-Throughout a child’s stay, parents visit with children at least twice a week.
-Visits that take place onsite may be supervised by social workers as part of our parent education program or take place in private rooms in the Family Center.
-If parents are able, and it is a safe option, parents may take their children on day long visits off-site and, after one week of engagement in our services, for up to two nights off-site per week.
+Throughout a child’s stay, parents/guardians visit with their children at least twice per week.
+Visits that take place on-site may be supervised by Social Workers as part of our parent education program, or take place in private rooms in our Family Center.
+If parents/guardians are able, and it is a safe option, parents/guardians may take their children on day-long visits off-site and, after one week of engagement in our services, for up to two nights off-site per week.

 We're here to help.